mui/mui-x/docs/data/data-grid/editing/editing.md

 - `onRowEditStop`

 These events and props are called with an object containing the row ID and column field of the cell that is being edited.
-Also, the object contains a `reason` param specifying which type of interaction caused the event to be fired (e.g. `cellDoubleClick` for when a double-click starts the edit mode).
+Also, the object contains a `reason` param specifying which type of interaction caused the event to be fired (e.g. `'cellDoubleClick'` for when a double-click starts the edit mode).

 The following demo prevents stoping the edit mode of a cell when that same cell loses focus by a click outside it.
-To accomplish this task, the `onCellEditStop` prop was used to check if the `reason` is `cellFocusOut`.
+To accomplish this task, the `onCellEditStop` prop was used to check if the `reason` is `'cellFocusOut'`.
 If that condition is true, it [disables](/components/data-grid/events/#disabling-the-default-behavior) the default event behavior.
 The only ways to stop editing a cell now is to press <kbd class="key">Enter</kbd>, <kbd class="key">Escape</kbd> or <kbd class="key">Tab</kbd>.